-8th International Women's Day An equal world is an enabled world. #IWD2023 #CrackingtheCode Individually, we're all responsible for our own thoughts and actions - all day, every day.
+8th International Women's Day An equal world is an enabled world. #IWD2025 The theme of IWD 2025 has been selected as #AccelerateAction ."Step forward in solidarity for International Women's Day (IWD) 2025 and help #AccelerateAction to speed up women's equality.
+Individually, we're all responsible for our own thoughts and actions - all day, every day.
 We can actively choose to challenge stereotypes, fight bias, broaden perceptions, improve situations and celebrate women's achievements.
 Collectively, each one of us can help create a gender equal world.